MUSA-620-Fall-2017/MUSA-620-Week-5/README.md

 |Queens|	4|	Queens County	|81|
 |Staten Island|	5	|Richmond County	|85|

 Some Census tracts may have very small or 0 population.
-It's up to you how to deal with those cases, but normally
+It's up to you how to deal with those cases (e.g. leave them in, throw them out, identify them separately on the map), whatever you feel is most relevant given the purpose.

 - **Option 2:** For the second assignment option, you will need to add two additional pieces to your query (see below).
 It must be restricted to include only taxi trips going to JFK Airport and it must return information about the trip duration.